 Workshops for children

-During the school holidays, there are often creative workshops/tours on offer for the children, so do check with the Tourist Office / FB page for details.
+During the school holidays, there are often 🎨 creative workshops and guided tours on offer for children and families, so do check with the Tourist Office / FB page for details.

 My elder son and I were delighted with a visit during the spring holidays 2016.
-He played a treasure hunt linking photos to objects and furniture in the museum and then, after a talk about springtime in the olden days in the Alps, he made a colourful spring crown.
+He played a treasure hunt linking photos to objects and furniture in the museum and then, after a talk about 🌷 springtime in the olden days in the Alps, he made a colourful spring crown.
 We had a lot of fun and learned lots, so thank you to the lovely Cécile for such an informative and creative visit!
-See here for the creative workshops on offer during the next school holidays.

 July and August: every day (except Tuesday) from 10h to 13h and from 14h to 18h;